 It’s the quality of care that you bring to the listening that’s important.
 And Skyros encouraged no judgement as I’ve already said.
 So your job is to focus, to listen hard, to hear what’s being said in the words, in the gap, in the breathing.
 And I loved it.

 And it’s exactly the same in coaching.
-When I get an email from a prospective client and sometimes these can be quite long, there are some people where I know I am immediately going to have to set up a Skype call, just so that I can listen to them tell their story in their own words.
+When I get an email from a prospective client and sometimes these can be quite long, there are some people where I know I am immediately going to have to set up a call, just so that I can listen to them tell their story in their own words.
 You’d be amazed what you can hear in their voice and in their words and in what they don’t say.
 And when you clarify with a question or two, and acknowledge what you heard, major shifts can happen.
 Also, in the first part of the call, good listening achieves rapport which means that they know that in the second half of the call, they can trust me with their most treasured secrets, the ones they hold very close to their heart.

 How many of us are really heard?
 I know that in my own family, the constant deafening cacophony means that no-one listens to anyone – ever, and perhaps it is this which nudged me into becoming a listener?
 When my Mother was dying, I knew that giving her a damned good listening to was the best and most loving service I could perform for her.
 Yes, she had practical needs too, but she lived on her own, she missed my Dad, she was (like me) a Chatterbox, and she had no outlet for it.
-Sadly, what she wanted to talk about was the territory of those OAPs imprisoned at home – daytime TV and the popular often press – so this listening wasn’t a breeze, especially when you factor in the out-dated and non-PC beliefs of someone born before the war.
+Sadly, what she wanted to talk about was the territory of those OAPs imprisoned at home – daytime TV and the popular press – so this listening wasn’t a breeze, especially when you factor in the out-dated and non-PC beliefs of someone born between the wars.
 And the daughter in me wanted her to ask about me, to listen to me.
 But this wasn’t my time.
 This was time to offer up a selfless act.